getify/You-Dont-Know-JS/scope-closures/ch7.md

 ### Live Link, Not a Snapshot

-In the prior 2 examples from the previous sections, we **read the value from a variable** that was part of a closure.
-That can make it sort of feel like closure is a snapshot of a value at some given moment.
+In the prior 2 examples from the previous sections, we **read the value from a variable** that was held in a closure.
+That can make it sort of feel like closure is just a snapshot of a value at some given moment.
 Indeed, that's an extremely common misconception.

 Closure is actually a live link, a preservation of the full variable itself.
 We're not limited to merely reading its value; the closed-over variable can be updated (reassigned) as well.